Reducing Downtime with Remote Monitoring and Control

 Addressing Cybersecurity Concerns

-• VPN access: Secure tunneling for remote connections
+• VPN access: Secure, authenticated tunnels for all remote connections

-• Network segmentation: Isolate CNC systems from general IT networks
+• Network segmentation: Isolate CNC assets from corporate IT and external networks

-• End-to-end encryption: Protect data in transit and at rest
+• End-to-end encryption: Protects data both in transit and at rest

-• Regular security updates: Automated patching and security enhancements
+• Regular security updates: Automated patching to address newly discovered vulnerabilities

-• Backup protocols: Secure data backup and recovery procedures
+• Backup protocols: Secure, redundant backups with defined recovery procedures

-• Role-based permissions: Limit access based on job functions
+• Role-based permissions: Users only access functions relevant to their responsibilities

-• Time-based access: Restrict access to specific time periods
+• Time-based access: Restrict access to approved maintenance or production windows

 Integration Excellence: Connecting Every System